1. Sort the Data by Color in Microsoft Excel

 12. Merge and Split Cells in Excel

 A spreadsheet can’t be done without any adjustments and modifications.
-It’s also common toor split the content in one cell.
+It’s also common to merge multiple cells or split the content in one cell.

 You may already know there’s a merge button in the Home tab of Excel.
 But if you use it to merge 2 cells with different texts, the merged cell will only keep the upper-left value and discards other values.